 Put your money to work, literally

 Investing in the stock market is one way to get your money to make money for you.
 Another is to invest in your own business, whether it’s one that will serve as a long-term income stream or one that you plan to sell for a profit down the road.
 That’s how Sophia Bland has found herself on the path to retiring early.
 She co-founded a professional services firm that provides interview coaching and conducts mock interviews.

 And just because she has the resources, doesn’t mean she spends them wildly.
 “I make most of my own meals,” she says, although she could easily eat out every night.
 And she prefers having friends to her house, rather than going out.
 She sews her own clothes and uses coupons for shopping.
 Davis doesn’t have to be so frugal, but she’s conscious of the fact that once she does retire, she’ll have an extra 40-something hours per week in which to spend her money!
 If you’re figuring out how to save for retirement, but being frugal isn’t exactly a strength of yours, you might want to read up on how to spend less money.

-Get out of debtBrad Kingsley, who retired in his mid-40s after selling his business, has another piece of advice for those who want to retire early: Pay off your debt.
-“During our highest earning years, my wife and I paid as much extra toward our mortgage as we could,” he says.
-“This of course came from cash flow after retirement contributions.
-Between a small gain in the value of our house, and the large equity we built up, we had significant value in our home.
-As part of our early retirement we decided to downsize and use the equity to purchase a much smaller house that we could cover with cash.”
+Brad Kingsley, who discovered how to retire early in his mid-40s after selling his business, has another piece of advice for those who want to retire early: Pay off your debt.
+“During our highest-earning years, my wife and I paid as much extra toward our mortgage as we could,” he says.
+“This, of course, came from cash flow after retirement contributions.
+Between a small gain in the value of our house and the large equity we built up, we had significant value in our home.
+As part of our early retirement, we decided to downsize and use the equity to purchase a much smaller house that we could cover with cash.”

 Get a side hustle